mprallison/minimal_image_deploy/README.md

 # Readme
-A minimal example of developing a web application locally to be deployed as a docker container on GCP cloud run.
+A minimal example of developing an image (web application) locally to be deployed as a docker container on GCP cloud run.
-Example uses streamlit but should be quite interchangeable with flask or node or whatever.
+Example app runs on streamlit but should be quite interchangeable with flask or node or whatever.
 Docker desktop must be up and running.

 Auxiliary working files can reside in dev/ ignored in build.

-Secrets and environment variables (dummy examples are .env and auth_files/) should reside outside app/
+Secrets and environment variables (dummy examples are .env and auth_files/) should reside outside build context (app/).
 These are configured in docker-compose.yml
 fileWatcher listens for local changes inside app/
 Changes outside require container restart.

-The first half of Makefile is local development.
+The first half of Makefile is for local development.
-The second half is building and pushing the image to a GCP artifact registry repository.
+The second half is for building and pushing the image to a GCP artifact registry repository.

 Commands authenticate and set permissions for GCP user account and authenticate repository
 (User and repository only need to be authenticated once).